StickOghScriptz/LustGen/README.md

 # LustGen

-# Please note - This Gen is private and paid.
+# Please note - This Gen was private and paid.
+IF IT DOESNT OPEN WITHOUT RUN AS ADMIN TRY TO RUN AS ADMIN EXPLAINED IN VIDEO 👆

 # How to use LustGen:
 1. open 'lustgen' with the custom icon